evaera/roblox-lua-promise/lib/README.md

       params: "promises: array<Promise<T>>"
       returns: Promise<T>
     - name: is
       desc: Returns whether the given object is a Promise.
+This only checks if the object is a table and has an `andThen` method.
       static: true
       params: "object: any"
       returns: